Brinxu/Data-Scientist-Nanodegree/L1 - Introduction to Data Science/readme.md

 ## Introduction to Data Science

-In this file, I include foudamental toolbox for data science, such as how to build effective data visualizations, and how to communicate with various stakeholders.
+This file includes foudamental tools for data science, such as build effective data visualizations, and how to communicate with various stakeholders.

 ### Built with